Localize and Socialize at WWDC 2013 Follow @BabbleOnTrans

 Talk to a real translator.

-Interested in professional iPhone localization from a team that cares about making apps awesome?
+Interested in professional iOS localization from a team that cares about making apps awesome?
 Unlike automated or cloud translation services which will translate your "bold" text as brave and "Archive" as a noun without considering it might be a verb, Babble-on is a dedicated team of translators that put as much care into localization as you do into app development.

 You can talk to us about your project the whole way through, not just upload your strings and cross your fingers.